homemadearcade/zero/LAUNCHTODO.md

   Copy game when homemade arcade is completed and put it in a different database

   Another Lobby View - Arcade View.
 We send them to the main page inside of an iframe or just a game list?

 ---

+A system that checks for cobrowsing.
+Ah I realize.
+Users R Silly, they will use it WRONG, and they WONT GET IT.
+They dont want to learn ANYTHING.
+Check for them, debug for them, reset for them

+---